patleeman/geckopush/README.md

 self.dashboard | Stores the reference to the dashboard object self.api_key | Stores the dashboard api_key
-self.widget | Stores the widget key associated with the widget self.payload() | Method which assembles the payload and returns it. self.push() | Method which assembles the payload, forms the POST request, and pushs the data to Geckoboard's servers.
+self.widget | Stores the widget key associated with the widget self.get_payload() | Method which assembles the payload and returns it.
+The payload is not assembled until either this method or push() is called. self.push() | Method which assembles the payload, forms the POST request, and pushs the data to Geckoboard's servers.

 If you wanted to see the structure of the final JSON after executing the .push() method, call self.payload.